RudyR88/Frontend-Mentor-Challenges-Newbie/README.md

 </p>

 ## QR code component
-*A perfect first challenge if you're new to HTML and CSS.
-The card layout doesn't shift, so it's ideal if you haven't learned about building responsive layouts yet.*
+*"A perfect first challenge if you're new to HTML and CSS.
+The card layout doesn't shift, so it's ideal if you haven't learned about building responsive layouts yet."*

 **Try Challenge:** [Challenge](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H)